Research history of Mosasaurus: Second skull and historical capture

 Around 1780, a second more complete skull was discovered at the same quarry.
+This same skull, as the Teyler Museum's one, were first figured by the naturalist Pierre-Joseph Buc'hoz in a 1782 work, in which he described them as representing the same lineage of an unknown animal.
+This same work represents the very first published scientific documentation about Mosasaurus, although the figures shown are upside down due to the lithographic process.
 A retired Dutch army physician named Johann Leonard Hoffmann took a keen interest in this specimen, who corresponded with the famous biologist Petrus Camper regarding its identification.
 Hoffmann, who had previously collected various mosasaur bones in 1770, presumed that the animal was a crocodile.
-Camper disagreed, and in 1786 he concluded that the remains were of an "unknown species of toothed whale".
+Hoffmann intended to publish a treatise about the specimen but was dissuaded by Camper who, after showing Hoffmann a crocodile jaw to demonstrate its dissimilarity with the fossil skull, wished to spare him the embarrassment of publicly retracting his initial opinion.
+Instead, in 1786, Camper concluded that the remains belonged to an "unknown species of toothed whale".
 He published his studies of the fossil that year in the Philosophical Transactions of the Royal Society of London, the most prestigious scientific journal in the world at the time, giving the second skull international fame.
 During this time, the fossil was under the possession of canon Theodorus Joannes Godding, who owned the portion of the land it was discovered in.
-Godding was struck by its beauty and took every measure to conserve it, eventually displaying it inside a grotto behind his house.
+Godding was struck by its beauty and took every measure to conserve it, eventually displaying it to the public inside a grotto behind his house.
+This same cave would most likely correspond to a closed room of the "Old Entrance", which has since collapsed in 1916.